 Meets the Percys Guided Tour

 Join a 45 minute guided tour of Petworth House and discover more about the Percy family, Petworth's founding family.
 Discover how this family have influenced Petworth since the 1150s, learn about their royal connections and their involvement in historical events suchas the Gunpowder Plot.
-Meet the Percys is available every weekday excluding Bank Holidays.
+Meet the Percys is available on Mondays and Fridays excluding Bank Holidays.
 Spaces are subject to availability on a first come, first serve basis.

 Begin your journey in Medieval England as you hear about the powerful Percy dynasty of the north who were given the Petworth estates as a royal gift in the 1150s.